spiricom/STC209/structure/Draw Mesh/README.md

 Parsing SVG
 --------------
-- Open SVG file in Adobe Illustrator or equivalent.
+- Open SVG file in Adobe Illustrator.
 - Fit canvas to image: *Object > Artboards > Fit to Artwork Bounds*
+- For the conversion to work, your image needs to be composed entirely out of straight lines or polygons.
+If it has any curves, then select your artwork and navigate to: *Object > Path > Simplify* and select *Straight Lines*.
+After applying the change, all curved segments should now be approximated by straight lines.
 - Trace outline of image.
 In Illustrator, select the entire image, then go to *Window > Pathfinder* and click the *Outline* button
-- Save as SVG file
+- Save as SVG file.
+Due to an Illustrator bug, we'll use the following options when saving:
+1) Uncheck "Use artboards"
+2) Uncheck "Responsive"
+3) Check 'Preserve Illustrator Editing Capabilities'

 - In terminal, navigate to the folder and run:
 ```
 python parsesvg.py pattern.svg > output.txt
 ```
+(you need to have python installed)
 - This runs a python script that parses the SVG file, filtering out duplicate lines, and pipes output to `output.txt`